DynoRobotics/UnityRos2/README.md

 Platform support
 ----------------
 This project curretly supports Windows 10 and Ubuntu 16.04.
-It sould be possible to get it working on other systems as well.
+It should be possible to get it working on other systems as well.

 Features
 --------